Mattia Bani

-Club career
+Career

 Born in Borgo San Lorenzo, Tuscany, Bani started his career at Ligurian club Genoa's under-20 team, which plays in Campionato Nazionale Primavera.

 Reggiana

 On 9 July 2012, Bani signed for Reggiana in a co-ownership deal for a peppercorn of €500.
 On 20 June 2013, Reggiana acquired Bani outright for free.

 Pro Vercelli

 On 3 July 2013, Bani joined Pro Vercelli in another co-ownership deal.
 In June 2014 the co-ownership of Bani and Ardizzone were renewed.

 On 25 June 2015, Vercelli acquired the remaining 50% registration rights of Bani.

 Chievo

 On 28 July 2016, Bani moved to Serie A club Chievo from Pro Vercelli for €4 million transfer fee; at the same time Chievo sold goalkeeper Simone Moschin to Vercelli also for €4 million fee.
 Bani was immediately returned to Vercelli on a temporary deal.

 Bani formally became part of the squad of Chievo in 2017–18 Serie A pre-season.
 He made his club debut in competitive match in the Italian cup; on 5 January 2018 Bani made his Serie A debut against Udinese.